DOliana/dewpoint-ventilator/README.md

 ## project setup

-- VSCode
-  - isntall `PlatformIO IDE` extension
+I used Visual Studio Code with the `PlatformIO IDE` extension.

-Arduino IDE should also work - hasn't been tested.
+Arduino IDE should also work - hasn't been tested (and the folder structure would have to be adapted).
 The required libraries can be found in the `platformio.ini` file.

 ### configuration